 ILO: Module-specific skills

-- 2. Have developed understanding of some important Platonic and Aristotelian discussions of ethical ideas
+- 2. Demonstrate a nuanced understanding of some important Platonic and Aristotelian discussions of ethical ideas

 - 3. Use the sources to examine and engage critically with a set of key issues and debates in Greek philosophy

 ILO: Discipline-specific skills

-- 5. Develop advanced academic and library skills specific to Classics and Ancient History as well as a critical ability in assessing published literature on selected texts on Greek philosophy
+- 5. Develop advanced academic and library skills specific to Classics and Ancient History as well as a critical ability in assessing selected texts on Greek philosophy

 ILO: Personal and key skills

-- 6. Demonstrate independent and group study skills in research and presentation of findings
+- 6. Demonstrate advanced independent study skills in research and presentation of findings

-- 7. Select and organise relevant material and to present a strong argument in coherent oral and written form, and to discuss issues in a peer group
+- 7. Select and organise relevant material and present a strong argument in coherent written form

 - The start of Western philosophy, the Presocratics.